AV306/MultiBind/README.md

 <br>

-### Modifications
+## Modifications to Original

-- Reduced the list of keys, which when pressed, will not open a pie menu
+- Reduced the list of keys, which when pressed, will not open a pie menu (more details [here](docs.md))
 - Slightly optimised conflict searching and rendering
-- Keybind labels now show their category along with their name, for easier identification of exactly what action it triggers
+- Keybind labels now show their category along with their name, for easier identification of exactly what action it triggers ([example](docs.md))
-- Added a small region (deadzone) at the centre of the pie menu that will not activate any binding
+- Added a small region (deadzone) at the centre of the pie menu that will not activate any binding (roughly 20px)

 <br>

-### Coming soon
+## Coming soon

 - Configuration system for pie menu radius, transparency, animation and color

 <br>

-### Gallery
+## Gallery

 [TODO: GIF of pie menu opening, a sector being selected, and the action triggering]